Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 3: Keep the columns of your interest 🎓
+You are investigating an incident and wish to review only several columns of the dataset. <br>
 Write a query to get only specific desired columns: Timestamp, ClientRequestId, Level, Message.
 Take arbitrary 10 records.

 Example result: